nsolanki0/muc1-kmer-diagnostics/environment/README.md

 The software versions used for the analyses are documented above to support reproducibility.
 External software is not necessarily distributed with this repository.

+### Snakemake Workflow
+The repository includes a Snakemake workflow for automating the simulated-data and k-mer feature-generation pipeline.

+The workflow requires **Snakemake** and is configured for execution on a SLURM-managed HPC system.
+Snakemake coordinates the individual computational steps, manages dependencies between workflow rules, and submits computational jobs through the provided SLURM profile.

+The Snakemake workflow and its execution requirements are documented in [`workflow/README.md`](workflow/README.md).

+The workflow also invokes software from the project-specific environments and standalone bioinformatics tools described above.
+These dependencies must be available in the execution environment before running the workflow.

 ### Workflow Automation and HPC
 Bash scripting is used for workflow automation, file management, and SLURM job submission.